powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 ### fictitiousGeneratorVoltageControlCheckMode
 Specifies the active power checks exemption for fictitious generators voltage control.

-PowSyBl open-loadflow performs these checks on generators:
+PowSyBl Open LoadFlow performs these checks on generators:
 - if `targetP` equals zero, voltage control is disabled.
 - if parameter [`disableVoltageControlOfGeneratorsOutsideActivePowerLimits`](#disablevoltagecontrolofgeneratorsoutsideactivepowerlimits)
   is enabled, a generator with a `targetP` lower than `minP` or greater than `maxP`, voltage control is disabled.